mherndon6/WebGL-Museum/readme.txt

 After cloning the repo, make sure to run chrome with option --allow-file-access-from-files or use firefox (has much more lag).
+Since there are so many textures, the project is fairly graphics-intensive.
+Some older laptops have a harder time running it smoothly.

 For our term project, we created a museum in WebGL.
 The museum incorporates all of the basic topics from the first half of the course, including:
     -Transformations